Quick-N-Smooth/Shared/README.md

 # Shared
-The public part of the Q-N-S samples
+The public part of the Quick-N-Smooth samples